shanna/dm-sphinx-adapter/README.txt

 == Todo

-* Tests.
-Clearly I only test what I see as important or broken which drives TDD people crazy sometimes :)
 * Loads of documentation.
 Most of it is unchecked YARD at the moment.
 * Add DataMapper::SphinxClient#attribute_set to allow attribute modification on one or more indexes.
 It's the only thing missing if you understand the pitfalls and still want to add thinking-sphinx like delta indexing to your resource.

-== Dependencies

-dm-core and riddle are technically the only requirements though I'd recommend using the dm-more plugin dm-is-searchable instead of fetching the document id's yourself.

-Unfortunately dm-is-searchable isn't installed even when you build the dm-more gem from github master.
-You'll need to build and install the gem yourself from source.

 == Contributing

 Go nuts.
 Just send me a pull request (github or otherwise) when you are happy with your code.